Boruch-Baum/emacs-diredc/README.md

  *) universal fallback guess shell command(s)

+## Feedback:

+ * It's best to contact me by opening an 'issue' on the program's github repository (see above) or, distant second-best, by direct e-mail.

+ * Code contributions are welcome and github starring is appreciated.

 ## Compatibility

- This package has been tested under debian linux emacs version 26.1 and a recent snapshot of emacs 28.0.
-The main compatibility issue to be aware of is that this suite needs to modify[1] a single line in function `dired-internal-no-select` of the standard emacs file `dired.el`.
+ This package has been tested under debian linux emacs version 26 and
+ 27. The main compatibility issue to be aware of is that this suite needs to modify[1] a single line in function `dired-internal-no-select` of the standard emacs file `dired.el`.
 This was accomplished by advising a wrapper function `diredc--advice--dired-internal-noselect` around the original.
 If that function ever changes, that advice function and this suite will need to account for that.

  [1] emacs bug #44023: https://debbugs.gnu.org/cgi/bugreport.cgi?bug=44023"